AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/overview.md

 You are now ready to get started on your AEM Reference Demo Add-On journey.

-* If you want to learn how Cloud Manager and AEM work together to create your demo environments as well as how to set up and use your own, please continue to the next step in this journey, [Understand Reference Demo Add-On Installation](installation.md)
+* If you want to learn how Cloud Manager and AEM work together to create your demo environments as well as how to set up and use your own, please continue to the next step in this journey, [Understand Reference Demo Add-On Installation,](installation.md) and proceed through the articles in order.
-* If you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, please skip to [Create a Program and a Pipeline](create-program.md)
+* If you already are experienced with Cloud Manager or want to jump directly to configuration and usage of the add-on, please skip to [Create a Program and a Pipeline](create-program.md) and start your journey there.

 ## Additional Resources {#additional-resources}